 Before you travel

-- check if you’re travelling to a country that has a Reciprocal Health Care Agreement with Australia and make sure you have your current Medicare card
+- check if you’re travelling to a country that has a Reciprocal Health Care Agreement (RHCA) with Australia - this doesn't replace the need for private travel health insurance

 Social security agreements with other countries

 Australia has a number of social security agreements with other countries to share responsibility for social security payments.
 If you've lived in Australia and a country we have an agreement with, you may be able to claim certain payments from both countries.
 Agreements may also help you continue to be paid certain payments when you move between agreement countries.